-This Topic Area would support advancements in impact minimization technologies to ready them for full system testing in an operational environment.
+This Topic Area would support advancements in technologies designed to automatically detect and identify and/or deter eagles and to ready them for full system testing in an operational environment.
 This work could include establishing the effectiveness of a prototype technology in a controlled or small-scale setting and iterative design improvements based on initial performance.
-For example, this Topic Area might support the field testing of a prototype bat deterrent in a setting outside of a wind facility, such as at a field or pond, to establish its ability to reduce bat activity without habituation.
-Work could also include system cost analysis to establish the potential cost-effectiveness of the proposed minimization technology in operation at a wind facility.
+For example, this Topic Area might support the field testing of a prototype eagle detection or deterrent system in an outdoor environment not associated with a wind facility, such as at a field location, to establish its ability to reliably detect or reduce eagle activity without habituation.
+Work could also include system cost analysis to establish the potential costeffectiveness of the proposed detection or minimization technology in operation at a wind facility.